jerryjappinen/Servant/site/pages/guides/pages.md

 		get-started.md
 	assets/

-Pages can contain things like titles, subtitles, lists, links and images.
-The [look](look) will decide the look of these elements on the final site.
+Pages can contain things like subtitles, links and images.
+[Assets](assets) decide how they look on the final site.